Promoting public awareness for the right type of accountability by the means of public art advocacy.

-For close to two years the Alvarez Gallery in Stamford Connecticut worked on the artist-led group exhibition Opioid: Express Yourself! which featured work by eight career artists including Antuan Rodriguez, John J. Bedoya, Ben Quesnel, Lee Tahl, Clinton Decker, Jason Werner, Matthew Cleary, Nathan Lewis, and art aficionado Domenic Esposito.
-It was within the preparation for this show that the Gallery created, strategized, lead, and executed the launching of “The Spoon Movement”.
+For close to two years the Alvarez Gallery in Stamford Connecticut worked on the artist-led group exhibition Opioid: Express Yourself which featured work by more than eight artists including Antuan Rodriguez, John J. Bedoya, Ben Quesnel, Lee Tahl, Domenic Esposito, Clinton Decker, Jason Werner, Matthew Cleary, and Nathan Lewis.
+It was within the preparation for this show that the Gallery created, strategized, lead, and executed the launching of “The Spoon Movement”

 The Gallery’s plan and strategy to make this more than just an exhibition launched “The Spoon Movement” –guerrilla installations that seek to create awareness and move the needle forward.
-In what we consider the “right type of accountability” and after being “dropped”, the sculptures are “gifted” to State Attorney Generals that are holding the architects (of the opioid epidemic) accountable through legal action, specifically the “people” behind the corporations who were involved in causing the epidemic.
+In what we consider the “right type of accountability” .
+Once “dropped” the sculptures are gifted to Attorneys General holding the architects of the opioid epidemic accountable through legal action.
 “The Spoon Movement” was also developed to continuously remind the hundreds of thousands of families that someone is seeking the right accountability on their behalf.

 Civil Suits Don’t Work!

-Do the math: They make tens of billions of dollars and pay one to two billion in fines, plus a billion in legal fees.
-What works in the right of accountability we’re working towards.
+Do the math: they make tens of billions of dollars and pay one to two billion in fines, plus a billion in legal fees.
+What works is the right of accountability we’re working towards.